 The recently published book, Makers: A History of American Studio Craft provides an interesting perspective on the past century of craft.
 It will surely be a comprehensive reference for craft education.
 Then comes along the Craft Forward Symposium, with a provocative title alluding to the future of craft.
 I was genuinely anticipating learning about all the emerging trends and where they will lead us.

 So what is the future of craft?
 Where is craft going?
 What does Craft Forward really mean?

-My concern is not a judgement of the speakers or lectures, but a hunger for an exchange of insights about where Craft Forward should have taken us.
+My concern is not a judgment of the speakers or lectures, but hunger for an exchange of insights about where Craft Forward should have taken us.
 I have observed craft in the first decade of the 21st century and it is precariously balanced.
-Where is the conversation about the survival (or elimination) of craft curriculum in academia, the disappearance of so many high end galleries that specialized in craft media, the redefinition of the marketplace with the influence of the Internet, the aging audience for craft replaced with D.I.Y. crafty night happenings?
+Where is the conversation about the survival (or elimination) of craft curriculum in academia, the disappearance of so many high-end galleries that specialized in craft media, the redefinition of the marketplace with the influence of the Internet, the aging audience for craft replaced with D.I.Y. crafty night happenings?